nup-csai-os/rv64-toolchain/readme.md

 (gdb)
 ```

-If you see previous message, everything set up
+If you see the previous message, everything is set up

-To stop running OS press Ctrl-A X
+To stop running OS, press Ctrl-A X

 Screencast: